ratcode404/ratcode404.github.io/index.md

 ## Projects and Tools

-Cheat sheets and more, currently work in process.
+Projects, tools and more, currently work in process.

-* [Pentesting Cheat Sheet](projects/Pentest-CS.md) - old wip pentesting cheatsheet, could be outdated
-* [Decode Cheat Sheet](projects/Decrypt-CS.md) - old wip decrypt and decoding cheatsheet, could be outdated

 ## CTF Write Ups